 Some people are just naturally cheerful, and some work at it.
-But do you ever watch one of those “motivational” videos wherein someone who is paralyzed from the chin down — and also has, for instance, feet growing out of their armpits — tells you they’re glad about all of this, because of Jesus?
+But do you ever watch one of those “motivational” videos wherein someone has suffered some horrific tragedy — and tells you they’re glad about all of this, because of Jesus?
 If it works for that person, great, but sometimes demanding that a person brainwash herself into being happy about something is just too fucking much.

 I wrote in Bullish Life: Sometimes It’s Best Just to Not Think About It that there’s great power in mental discipline.
 Just decide what thoughts you will dismiss with casual disdain every time they pop into your head.
 Many religious people do this all the time — literally turning away at the sight of scantily clad women, and countering any sexual thoughts by immediately turning to silent prayer.
 I’m an atheist and I don’t have any problem with sexual fantasies, but I mention this because it’s got to be great practice for developing mental discipline in general.

-For instance, if you are prone to body issues: I’m a fan of exercising, and then not looking at yourself naked in a mirror.
+[CW: Body Image] For instance, if you are prone to body issues: I’m a fan of exercising, and then not looking at yourself in a mirror.
 Just don’t think about it.
 If you’re doing all the healthy things you should be, then you’re already succeeding — whatever you see in the mirror won’t change your course of action, so there’s no need to obsess over it.